dhoeben/home-assistant.io/source/_dashboards/clock.markdown

 Time Format:
   description: Allows the time format to be changed on a per-card level.
 Defaults to the user profile setting.
 Time Zone:
-  description: Change the timezone used for the time on a per-card level.
+  description: Supports entity.
+Change the timezone used for the time on a per-card level.
 Defaults to the user profile setting.
 {% endconfiguration_basic %}

 ### Examples